JoeyLeoBen/NHL_Analysis/README.md

 ### Hypothesis

 #### Null Hypothesis (H₀)
-There is no predictive relationship between NHL team metrics and the number of team wins during the regular season.
+There is no predictive relationship between the chosen NHL team metrics and the number of team wins during the regular season.

 #### Alternative Hypothesis (H₁)
-There is a predictive relationship between NHL team metrics and team wins, meaning that team metrics have a significant impact on predicting the number of wins a team could achieve during the regular season.
+There is a predictive relationship between the chosen NHL team metrics and team wins, meaning that team metrics have an impact on predicting the number of wins a team could achieve during the regular season.

 #### Experiment Results
-We reject H₀ (null hypothesis) as the rgression model has proven that there is a moderate predictive relationship between NHL team metrics and the number of team wins during the regular season.
+We reject H₀ (null hypothesis) as the rgression model has proven that there is a moderate predictive relationship between the chosen NHL team metrics and the number of team wins during the regular season.

 ![Regression Coefficients](./ReadMe_Images/Coef.png)
 ![Residuals Analysis](./ReadMe_Images/rm.JPG)